venfo9/RegressAPI_Playwright/README.md

 # API Users Testing

-This repository contains automated tests for the API users functionality.
-The tests are written using the Playwright test library.
+This repository contains automated tests for the API users functionality (https://reqres.in/).
+The tests are written using the Playwright framework.

 ## Files